rrDumpTruck/Obsidian.Vault/Elysium's Equivocation.md

 3. "Mick Dagger" - Half elf half tiefling, silver hair, tail and horns , white leather jacket.
 5'8".
 Follower of Minerva, Goddess of wisdom and crafts.

-4. Chael - Plague doctor cleric with a cane and unnatural way of moving.
+4. Chael Hemlock - Plague doctor cleric with a cane and unnatural way of moving.
 All skin covered by fabric.

 At the Mysteria Academy